 Mission History in Nigeria

-The breakup of the Synodical Conference in the early 1960s brought change to this prospering mission.
-After WELS leaders explained our reasons for withdrawing from the Synodical Conference, the Lutheran Church of Nigeria decided to remain affiliated with The Lutheran Church—Missouri Synod after the breakup of the Synodical Conference.
-Today the Lutheran Church Nigeria, partnered with The Lutheran Church—Missouri Synod, continues to thrive with 80,000 members and 72 Nigerian pastors.
+1961: The Lutheran Church of Nigeria decides to remain affiliated with The Lutheran Church—Missouri Synod after the breakup of the Synodical Conference.
+Today the Lutheran Church Nigeria, partnered with Lutheran Church—Missouri Synod, continues to thrive with 80,000 members and 72 Nigerian pastors.

-A group of fifteen congregations, one pastor, two students nearly ready to be ordained, and many lay members from the Anang clan broke away from the Lutheran Church of Nigeria in 1969 for reasons of doctrine and practice.
-They formed their own church body, calling it Christ the King Lutheran Church of Nigeria.
-This was a difficult and sometimes dangerous break.
-After many contacts and doctrinal discussions with WELS representatives through the 1970s, WELS declared fellowship with Christ the King in 1981.
-This allowed an even closer collaboration.
+1969: A group of 15 congregations, one pastor, two students nearly ready to be ordained, and many lay members from the Anang clan break away from the Lutheran Church of Nigeria for reasons of doctrine and practice.
+They form Christ the King Lutheran Church of Nigeria.

-Christ the King Lutheran Church of Nigeria opened Christ the King Lutheran Seminary in the 1990s.
-WELS Counselor Pastor John Kurth prompted WELS to call two pastors as temporary resident seminary instructors to improve the effort.
-They taught seminary classes in a newly-built mission house and seminary building in the village of Uruk Uso, Abak local government area.
-That first class graduated in 1994.
+1990s: Christ the King Lutheran Church of Nigeria opens Christ the King Lutheran Seminary.
+WELS calls two missionaries as temporary resident seminary instructors to help the effort.
+Seminary classes are taught in a newly-built mission house and seminary building in the village of Uruk Uso, Abak local government area.

-In 2019, Christ the King is celebrating their Golden Jubilee (50th Anniversary) of the founding of their synod in 1969.
+2019: Christ the King celebrates their Golden Jubilee (50th Anniversary) of the founding of their synod in 1969.
 The seminary program restarts with 20 students.